alexgarrido10/CSCE470_Project_BookBuddy/README.md

 ```

 2. Set up a Python virtual environment
 The source code in this repository and the virtual environment it runs in was built with Python 3.12.
 No earlier versions have been tested.
-The packages may still be compatible, but use different versions at your own discretion
+The packages may still be compatible, but use different versions at your own discretion (Note: The commands shown here are for unix shells; specifically bash.
+You may need to make some alterations based on your shell)
 ```console
 $ cd <path/to/BookBuddy/repo>
 $ python3 -m venv bookbuddy